baychub/cb-gsg/getting-started.md

 ## Using the Web Portal
-The RSP Controller Application provides, as sample software, a web-based administration interface for configuration and RFID monitoring.
+Along w the RSP Controller application, Intel provides as sample software a web-based administration interface for configuration and RFID monitoring.
 The home page is a dashboard showing connected sensors, tags being read, and other status information.

 ### Open the web portal
-While the RSP Controller Application software is running, you can use the web portal.
+While the RSP Controller application software is running, you can use the web portal.
 1. If the web portal is not already open, open it from the Edge Computer by going to http://localhost:8080/web-admin/ in a browser.
 2. Navigate through the portal by choosing a page from the three-bar menu on the upper left of the display.